utrad-ical/circus-docs/docs/dev/cs/custom-display.md

         └── SampleViewer.tsx
 ```

-- `data` contains your CIRCUS CS plug-in result files required for your custom display
+- `data` contains your CIRCUS CS plug-in result files required to check your custom display in the local environment
 - `docker` contains files to build Docker image from your CIRCUS CS plug-in and your custom display
 - `public` contains `index.html` to check your custom display in the local environment
 - `src` contains source code for building a custom display.